ihadgraft/lighthouse-reporter/README.md

 # Lighthouse to Markdown

+Note: After v0.0.2, lighthouse3 is required.
+Use `npm install lighthouse@next` until a stable release is available.

 This script runs [lighthouse](https://developers.google.com/web/tools/lighthouse/) and provides the result to a primitive markdown templating system.

 ## Installation